fgrehm/vagrant-cachier/docs/buckets/generic.md

 end
 ```

-In this case you get two buckets called "generic-one" and "generic-two".
+In this case you get two buckets called "generic-one" and "generic-two" under guest's
+`/tmp/vagrant-cache`.

 The Generic bucket is useful if you want to implement a caching mechanism by
 hand.
 For instance, if you want to cache your wget downloads under